15 English expressions for Spring

 Learn English expressions for Spring

 Our 15 English expressions for spring include the meaning and examples.
 These are great for describing the fresh start to the year.
-However, most are not limited to speaking about spring and can be used to describe events or changes at other times too.
+However, most of these idioms and expressions are not limited to speaking about spring and can be used to describe events or changes at other times too.
 So, great news!
 You have lots of opportunities to practise using English expressions for spring throughout the year!

 full of the joys of spring